 Oakland Tree Necklace sold by Oaklandish and Phillipa Roberts Jewelry.
 All proceeds go to Community Kitchens Oakland, the Alameda County Food Bank, and The East Oakland Collective.

 Anything from Oaktown Spice Company.
-They offer quality, organically sources spices – that even make my cooking delicious!
+They offer quality, organically-sourced spices – that even make my cooking delicious!

 Shane Donahue Art.
 His work is all through our home, a reminder of our beautiful city and its iconic locations.